Traffic Division & Other Infractions

 An option with most citations is to simply pay it and close your case.
 This is referred to as "forfeiting bail" and is considered a conviction.
 If the violation is reportable to the DMV, an abstract of conviction will be submitted to the DMV.
 Most moving violations, such as speeding tickets will stay on your driving record for 3 years and are 1 point.

 If you are unable to pay the entire fine prior to the appearance date you may request a reduction in bail based on Ability to Pay or to pay in monthly installments.
-If you elect to pay your fine in monthly installments you must contact the clerk.
-The clerk will mail you an Agreement to Pay and Forfeit Bail in Installments.
-You must return the agreement with at least 10% of the total bail by the due date.
-Your monthly payment thereafter will be the greater of $50 or 1/12th of the balance of the total bail minus the initial payment.
-If you cannot pay your fine by your appearance date or pay 10% of the fine plus the minimum monthly payment required you must contact the court clerk to be placed on the traffic infraction arraignment calendar (a Monday at 9:00 a.m.) to request a payment schedule.
+If you elect to pay your fine in monthly installments, you must sign and return your Reminder Notice with an appropriate selection made.
+Upon receiving written request for a payment plan, the clerk will mail you an Agreement to Pay and Forfeit Bail in Installments.
+You must return the agreement with at 10% of the total bail as instructed on the agreement.
+Refer to agreement for all terms and details.
+If you cannot pay your fine by your appearance date, you must contact the court clerk.

 Be sure to include your docket number in all correspondence with the court.